 Original French Brie

-True French Brie is a soft farmhouse cheese made of unpasteurized cow's milk and is illegal to import to the United States.
-Cheeses made with raw milk must be aged at least sixty days in order to qualify for US importation which would render the Brie too overripe for consumption.
-However, there are versions of Brie made of pasteurized whole and skim milk that are readily available.
+True French Brie is a soft farmhouse cheese made from unpasteurized cow's milk.
+True French Brie cannot be imported to the United States because cheeses made with raw milk must be aged at least 60 days to qualify for U.S. importation, which would render the Brie overripe for consumption.
+The flavor of French Brie is rich and fruity and has a creamy texture.

-The white moldy rind is quite edible and is usually eaten.
-Those Bries made of pasteurized milk must be sprayed with artificial spores to grow the mold.
-The cheese takes anywhere from 1 to 3 months to ripen, depending on the size of the flat discs.
-When properly ripened, the center of the cheese is soft and will ooze as if warmed.
+The white moldy rind is edible and delicious, and it is usually eaten.
+Bries made of pasteurized milk are inoculated to grow the mold.
+The cheese takes anywhere from one to three months to ripen, depending on the size of the flat discs.
+When properly ripened, the center of the cheese is soft and oozes as if warmed.